voxie/training-modules/Module-02.md

 	c.
 If the number is the first in the group print out "First number"
 	d.
 If the number is the last in the group print out "Last number"
 5.  => Stage, commit and push your changes to GIT.
-6. Refactor the code to be a foreach loop.
+6. Refactor the code to be a for loop.
 7.  => Stage, commit and push your changes to GIT.
 8. Refactor the code to be a while loop.
 9.  => Stage, commit and push your changes to GIT.